openstack-archive/senlin/doc/source/user/actions.rst

 Concept
 ~~~~~~~

-An :term:`Action` is an operation that can be performed on a :term:`cluster`
+An :term:`Action` is an operation that can be performed on a :term:`Cluster`
-or a :term:`node`.
+or a :term:`Node`.
 Each action is executed asynchronously by a worker thread
 after being created.
 Most Senlin APIs are executed asynchronously inside the
 Senlin engine except for some object retrieval or object listing APIs.